Health, shelter and community organisations brought together across India, resulting in over 12,000 people gaining access to the COVID-19 vaccine.

 SEEDS steps in with their vaccination drive

-To help level the rural-urban access curve, SEEDS stepped in to assist with their own vaccination drive in March 2021.
-With their experience in building relief efforts following natural disasters, SEEDS could effectively leverage their tools to reach the distant and remote communities where access to the vaccination was especially limited.
-Starting in Delhi, their vaccination drive eventually scaled up by setting up vaccination kiosks in Dehradun, Uttarakhand (northern India) and in Muzaffarpur and Darbhanga in Bihar (eastern India).
+To help level the rural-urban access curve, SEEDS stepped in to assist with its vaccination drive in March 2021.
+With its experience building relief efforts following natural disasters, SEEDS could effectively leverage their tools to reach distant and remote communities where access to vaccination was especially limited.
+Starting in Delhi, their vaccination drive eventually scaled up by setting up vaccination kiosks in Dehradun, Uttarakhand (northern India), Muzaffarpur, and Darbhanga in Bihar (eastern India).

 Anjali, ANM (Auxiliary Nurse Midwife), Ladaho Gram Panchayat, Biraul, Darbhanga district, Bihar